Arham4/ticket-vending-service/README.md

 - "Availability" is defined as:
   - A booking has been completely processed for a respective seat.
   - There is no concept of "reserving" a seat without having purchased it.

+## Setup

+The following are required for this program:
+- Java 8 or above
+- Gradle